 VA Construction Loan Process:

-- Pre-qualify with a VA-approved lender
+- Pre-qualify with a VA-approved lender: Not all lenders handle VA construction loans.

 Traditional Construction Loan Process:

-- Apply with a lender
+- Apply with a lender: Provide personal, financial, and credit information.

-- Obtain permanent mortgage (if two-time close)
+- Obtain permanent mortgage: For two-time close loans.

 Pros & Cons Breakdown